DzmitryShalabanau/diploma_project/README.md

 This is final project on TeachMeSkills QA automation on Python courses for getting diploma.This project contains UI tests of login, personal cabinet, catalog, cart, comparison page, footer and header elements.
 Project can be run with two browsers Chrome and Edge.
-The design pattern of this project is Page Object Model.
-Each page is represented separately and contains the following:
+The design pattern of this project is Page Object Model. and contains the following:

 * data with urls and personal users and shop information